Zekiah Swamp: Recreational use

 Although the Zekiah Swamp Natural Environment Area is primarily owned by the Maryland Department of Natural Resources, it isn't managed for recreation.
 As a result, there are no paved public access roads, parking areas, or scenic overlooks.
-Nor are there marked or developed trails, picnic areas, campsites, or visitor's centers.
+Nor are there marked or developed trails, picnic areas, campsites, or visitor centers.
 Nonetheless, a limited level of recreational use is still possible.
 In connection with its Potomac Heritage National Scenic Trail system, the U.S. National Park Service notes that access is possible by way of the intersection of U.S. Highway 301 and SR 234 (Budds Creek Road).
 Traveling east from that point on SR 234, one comes to Penn's Hill Road/Allen’s Fresh Road.
 Following Allen's Fresh Road south at mile 23.2, there is a dirt road on the west side that leads through the swamp and woods to Allen's Fresh Run of the Wicomico River.
 This is suitable for driving or walking.
 Other sight-seeing or photo opportunities are possible with brief stops along the shoulder of SR 234 where it passes through the Natural Environment Area.
 Similar possibilities exist to the north on SR 6 (Charles Street) that runs between La Plata and Charlotte Hall.